advik-student-dev/i3-dotfiles/README.md

 git

-kitty

-You can install all of i3 manually like this(to avoid any possibly missing packages)
+You can install all of i3 manually like this(to avoid any possibly missing packages) :-

 suckless-tools